Maimonides Synagogue: Early history

-19th century: Rebuilding
+19th and 20th centuries

 In the 19th century, another synagogue was built on the site and named in his honor.

-20th century: Disuse and decay

 The situation of Egypt's Jews became increasingly precarious in the middle of the 20th century.
 Rising Arab nationalism, together with increased tensions between Jews and Arabs following the 1948 Arab-Israeli War and later, the Lavon Affair that led to the 1956 Suez War, led to government restrictions on foreign economic activity which deeply impacted Egypt's Jewish community.
 Several thousand Jewish residents were expelled from the country following the 1956 war and thousands more fled the hostile social and economic conditions.
 Egypt's Jewish population eventually dropped from 80,000 to less than 100.

 With only about 30 Jews (mostly elderly women) left in Cairo, the synagogue was closed, and almost collapsed due to underground water and earthquakes.
 The ceiling of the building collapsed in 1992, and the debris was left on the floor.
 The slum area in which synagogue was located was littered with garbage.

 The head of the Supreme Council of Antiquities, Zahi Hawass, said that the synagogue was used for the last time in 1960, and then was allowed to "crumble".
 Although it was declared an antiquity in 1986, the condition of the medieval synagogue had deteriorated further by 2005.
 A holy ark with a broken door was located in the small courtyard, covered with debris.
 The ark's Star of David was still present, but was hanging on only by a thread.

-21st century: Restoration
+21st century restoration

 In June 2009, the Egyptian government began a year-long restoration project, unveiled in August 2009 by their head of antiquities Zahi Hawass.
 The $2 million, 18-month restoration project of the Rav Moshe synagogue, in an area of Cairo once called "the neighborhood of the Jews," was financed by the Egyptian government.
 The restoration work was finished in March 2010.
 Along with Maimonides tomb, the synagogue contains two areas that were for prayer and rituals, one of which included a section for women.

 Among the synagogue's treasures is a Bible that allegedly was written by Maimonides himself.
 Former Israeli ambassador to Egypt, Zvi Mazel, said "the results were spectacular; the original colors were restored almost perfectly".